HammazAhmed2105/Recon-ng-Lab/README.md

 - <b>Lastly all we need to do is type “run” and hit enter.
 You will notice several domains from facebook.com appears.</b>
 <img src="https://i.imgur.com/fJhI8tj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

+This information can be useful for an attacker who may be targeting Facebook.
+They can use this information to attack the various subdomains and their IP addresses associated with Facebook, as they may not all be equally secure, to find a way through their security.